McTavishLab/physcraper/docs/PhyscraperRun.md

 How to run Physcraper using `physcraper_run.py`

-## Quick Start
+## Simple Run

-For a simple run you just need the study id and tree id from OpenTree (see how to get those in FindTrees.md), and an alignment file that goes with that tree.
+For the simplest `physcraper` run you just need the study id and tree id from OpenTree (see how to get those in FindTrees.md), and an alignment file that goes with that tree.

     physcraper_run.py -s <study_id> -t <tree_id> -a <alignment_file_path> -as <alignment_schema> -o <output_directory>